teoks0199/tp/docs/UserGuide.md

 * _Result Display_: This is where **FoodNotes** displays guiding messages.

 * _Command Box_: This is where you type your commands.

+* _Command List_: This is where the list of valid commands is displayed.

 ### 2.2.2 Icons <a id="2.2.2-icons"></a>